-Adjusted EBITDA decreased to £1.6 million from £3.1 million in 2021 representing an adjusted EBITDA margin of 4.4% (2021: 8.7%).
-The decrease in adjusted EBITDA reflected the decrease in gross margin, alongside the Group's investment in the platform and people to support the current operations.
-To provide a better guide to the underlying business performance, adjusted EBITDA excludes share-based payments, other, non-recurring income and IPO related costs in the prior year along with depreciation, amortisation, interest and tax from the measure of profit.
+As a result of both lower revenues and gross profit, the Group generated a loss at adjusted EBITDA level of £0.4 million compared to a profit of £1.6 million in 2022.
+To provide a better guide to the underlying business performance, adjusted EBITDA excludes share-based payments, other, non-recurring income and costs relating to the reorganisation along with depreciation, amortisation, interest and tax from the measure of profit.